VIELITE/Davincii2023_writeups/README.md

-last weekend i participated in an online ctf "DaVinciCTF2023" with flag poisoning ctf team and found some really cool challanges on blockchain.
-Here's a writeup on the 1/2 i solved which was pretty easy too xd
+A place where i would be making writeups on CTF(capture the flag ) challanges that i solved from different ctfs xd.Have fun.